PatMulligan/btcstack-docker/README.md

+Remix made thanks to [Awning](https://github.com/giovantenne/awning)

-# A dockerized Bitcoin + LND + BTCPay  node
+# A dockerized Bitcoin + LND + RTL node
+## Options for BTCPay Server, Static Channel Backup, nginx, traefik

 Something like [Umbrel](https://umbrel.com) but lighter and portable.
 Something like [RaspiBolt](https://raspibolt.org/) but easier and automated.
 Bitcoin/Lightning-Network oriented with no frills.

-**Awning** doesn't install anything on your PC, making it lightweight, customizable and portable.
-It is a plain/vanilla Docker setup.
+This is a plain/vanilla Docker setup.

 ## Disclaimer
 This open-source project is provided 'as-is' without any warranty of any kind, either expressed or implied.
 The developers are not liable for any damages or losses arising out of the use of this software.